-Caregivers are usually advised to place babies on a "firm" surface to miminise the risk of suffocation, but what does this mean?
+Caregivers are usually advised to place babies on a "firm" surface to minimise the risk of suffocation, but what does this mean?
 Until recently, there was no standard test that defined what firmness actually is.
-A mattress that's too soft, could obstruct breathing if a baby happened to roll face-first into it.
+A mattress that's too soft could obstruct breathing if a baby happened to roll face first into it.

-The Australian/NZ standard for mattress firmness provides manufacturers with a definitive test using a special apparatus to determine softness.
+The Australian/New Zealand standard for mattress firmness provides manufacturers with a definitive test using a special apparatus to determine softness.
 But we still aren't seeing many mattress-makers claim compliance on their packaging or websites.
 That's where CHOICE comes in.

-With more than 15 years of experience, our expert testers are the bees' knees of children's product testing.
+With more than 15 years of experience, our expert testers are the bee's knees of children's product testing.
 They've seen all the brands and varying cot configurations on the market, and have put each to the test.
-Our testers also sit on the Australian Standards committees for children's products.
+Our testers also sit on the Standards Australia Committees for children's products.